mo-sangha/book/chapters/2.typ

 ]

 We have many ways to observe the weight of our subscriptions into sense objects.
-The subject/action/object spheres are discernible within subtle knowingness.
+The subject/action/object spheres are discernible within subtle knowingness, and this trichotomy begins softening.
-So when the mind no longer pulls toward or "grabs" appearances, meaning sights, sounds, etc., then there is a great evenness.
+When the mind no longer pulls toward or "grabs" objects, when the magnetism of subjectivity has softened, there is great evenness.

 #quote(block: true, attribution: [Padmasambhava @self-liberation-through-seeing])[
   Even though these appearances that you perceive do arise,\